 My wife and I have been diligently using the TFSA contribution room as a secondary retirement account along with our RRSP – since TFSA inception.
 Although we’re not ready to retire yet (and likely won’t be for another decade), the TFSA makes a great retirement account due to the types of investments you can hold inside this account.
 It’s far more powerful than just a cash or high interest savings account.

-What you can put in your TFSA:
+What you can put in your self-directed TFSA:

 - Exchange Traded Funds (ETFs) for low cost diversification among other benefits.